Skip to content

 Agent Orchestration

-Use these tools and presets to coordinate other agents, change runtime configuration, import OpenClaw-style workspaces, and keep long-lived Claude coding sessions alive across turns.
+Use these tools and presets to coordinate other agents, save reusable Dynamic Workflows, change runtime configuration, import OpenClaw-style workspaces, and keep long-lived Claude coding sessions alive across turns.

 What This Page Covers

 This page documents the built-in tools in the agent-orchestration group.
-Use these tools when you need multi-agent coordination, runtime config changes, config-only presets, or persistent Claude Agent SDK sessions.
+Use these tools when you need multi-agent coordination, reusable workflow runs, runtime config changes, config-only presets, or persistent Claude Agent SDK sessions.

 Tools On This Page